ndp/ndp.github.io/_posts/2022-07-05-testing-react.md

 ## What I Found

 So I jumped back in to testing React after a couple of years.
 (I've been noodling on [Thoreau](https://github.com/ndp/thoreau), [gauge](https://gauge.org/) and [Playwright](https://playwright.dev/).
-Last time I'd written React, it we used Enzyme and Jest.
+Last time I'd written React, we used Enzyme and Jest.
 I weathered the transition from Jasmine to native-Jest tests.
-Jumping back in, I was surprised and disappointed at how many stumbling blocks piled up:
+Jumping back in, I was surprised and disappointed at how many stumbling blocks had piled up:

 - incompatible Jest configuration changes, [version 23 or 24](https://testing-library.com/docs/react-testing-library/setup#jest-24-or-lower-and-defaults) or [version 27](https://testing-library.com/docs/react-testing-library/setup#jest-27)?
 - abandonment of Enzyme (but 1000s of examples abound)